NyantasticUwU/nstd/README.md

         - `str` - UTF-8 string slice type.
     - `env` - Environment specific functionality and identification.
     - `events` - Event loops.
+        - `def` - Common types that are used by the event system.
         - `device_id` - Type used to identify a device.
         - `window_id` - Type used to identify a window.
     - `fs` - File system.